Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 -   [Always Encrypted
     columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault)
     are used to protect patient first, middle, and last names.
-    Additionally, the database column encryption also uses Azure AD to authenticate the application to Azure SQL Database.
+    Additionally, the database column encryption also uses Azure Active Directory (AD) to authenticate the application to Azure SQL Database.

 -   Access to SQL Database and SQL Server is configured according to the